 The idea behind GIK is simple—Project HOPE works with partners to send medical treatments and supplies to those in need.
 But the reality of securing and sending heavily regulated products (some with expiration dates) across borders is quite complex.
 From sender to receiver, an entire network of partners and health facilities must arrange and transport GIK, and there are many things to consider on the route from donation to delivery to ensure goods end up where they’re supposed to go.
 Project HOPE and our field team must carefully assess the specific needs the goods are meant to address, strategically select the items that best meet those needs, and review the rules and regulations for importing the goods into the country receiving them.
 Project HOPE never sends supplies or equipment that are not specifically requested by health authorities.

 The last thing we want is to deliver GIK without a detailed infrastructure in place to ensure the items reach the people who need them.
 Even with the best of intentions, without a comprehensive strategy, in-kind donations sometimes don’t reach their intended destination effectively.
 For example, in the aftermath of Hurricane Maria in Puerto Rico, news reports showed containers full of donated food, water and baby supplies left sitting on the airport tarmac, going to waste.

-HOPE was a driving force in the establishment of the Partnership for Quality Medical Donations (PQMD), a global alliance of nonprofit and corporate organizations committed to ensuring guidelines for quality medical donation policies and practices.
+HOPE was a driving force in the establishment of the Partnership for Quality Medical Donations, a global alliance of nonprofit and corporate organizations committed to ensuring guidelines for quality medical donation policies and practices.

-Today, we work with corporate donors to implement a GIK strategy that supports our programs around the globe.
+Today, we work with corporate donors and other INGO partners to deliver products and equipment that will support our programs around the globe.

 We’re specifically focused on delivering GIK to support our work in four key health areas: fighting infectious diseases; confronting noncommunicable diseases; improving maternal, neonatal and child health; and responding to disaster and health crises.